spencerteetaert/rubiks/README.md

 ---

 ## tools
-* example.py -
+* benchmark.py - a function that generates a benchmark set from an existing dataset
 * profiler.py - runs a timing analysis on the full search pipeline
+* run_tests.py - runs all unit tests
 * test_search.py - tests a model's search against a given test/validation set
-* training0.txt - dataset by Anton Bobrov

-THE BEER-WARE LICENSE (Revision 42): antbob@users.noreply.github.com created this.
-As long as you retain this notice you can do whatever you want with this stuff.
-If we meet someday, and you think this stuff is worth it, you can buy me a beer in return Anton Bobrov

 * training_code.ipynb - notebook for running hyperparameter search, result representation, and general training
 ---

-* close_nodes - pickled dictionary of cube states that are within 4 moves of optimal solve
 * requirements.txt - project requirements
-* run_tests.py - runs all unit tests
-* test_set - pickled 2d list containing 20 sets of 5 cuubescubes scrambled 1 - 20 times (sorted)